 Dr. Jocelyn DeGroot earned her Ph.D. in Communication Studies from Ohio University in 2009.
 Josie’s research focuses on interpersonal communication, computer-mediated communication, and communicative issues of death and dying.

 Her scholarship includes investigations of online voyeurism (Emotional Rubbernecking), Transcorporeal Communication, grief-related blogs, parasocial relationships, and relational continuity with the deceased.
-She has published in Family Relations, Omega: The Journal of Death and Dying, Death Studies, Personal Relationships, Western Journal of Communication, Illness, Crisis, & Loss, Communication Research, and she has book chapters in Blogging in the Global Society and Contexts of the Dark Side of Communication.
+She has published in Family Relations, Journal of Family Communication, Communication Reports, Omega: The Journal of Death and Dying, Death Studies, Personal Relationships, Western Journal of Communication, Illness, Crisis, & Loss, Communication Research, and she has book chapters in Blogging in the Global Society and Contexts of the Dark Side of Communication.